Bernard Howlett: Cricket career

 Howlett played cricket at school and for Sandhurst as a right-arm fast bowler.
-He played in a number of matches for the Royal West Kent side in 1918 whilst serving in England.
+He played in a number of matches for Royal West Kent in 1918 whilst serving in England.
 He was described as bowling a "very fast ball" and the regimental magazine of the RWK remarked that he had needed to reduce his pace in regimental matches "as we are out to kill Huns and not our opposing team".

-Whilst stationed at Maidstone in 1919, Howlett played for The Mote as well as the RWK, bowling 204 overs for the RWK 1st Battalion side during 1919, taking 64 wickets at a bowling average of 10.28 runs per wicket – easily the best figures for the battalion side.
+Whilst stationed at Maidstone in 1919, Howlett played for The Mote as well as the RWK, bowling 204 overs for the RWK 1st Battalion in 1919, taking 64 wickets at a bowling average of 10.28 runs per wicket – easily the best figures for his team.
 He played for Kent County Cricket Club, making six first-class appearances in 1922 and 20 in 1928 as well as playing four times for the Second XI in 1923.
-He made his first-class debut for Kent in May 1922 against Worcestershire at Gravesend, going on to play in a total of 42 first-class matches, 26 of which were for the county side.
+He made his first-class debut for Kent in May 1922 against Worcestershire at Gravesend, going on to play in a total of 42 first-class matches, 26 of which were for Kent.

 Howlett played for a variety of teams in India, most frequently for the Europeans cricket team for whom he appeared eight times in competitions such as Bombay Quadrangular Tournament and in Madras Presidency Matches.
 He played some matches for the Army team between 1928 and 1931 and made his last first-class appearance for the Army team in July 1931 against the RAF team at The Oval.
-He also appeared for MCC in 1931 and was still playing for the Royal West Kents in 1934.
+He also appeared for Marylebone Cricket Club (MCC) in 1931 and was still playing for the Royal West Kents in 1934.
 Primarily a bowler, he took a total of 108 wickets in first-class matches.
 His highest score batting was 58 runs, the only half-century of his career.